WritingMar 20, 2026

 That did not mean the people involved were doing anything wrong.

-they were competent enough to keep the system moving through experience, tacit judgment, and repeated local repair.
+Usually it meant the opposite: they were competent enough to keep the system moving through experience, tacit judgment, and repeated local repair.

 A skilled practitioner often had: